 Coral Reef Ed-Ventures is an environmental education collaboration between Smith College’s Environmental Science and Policy Program and Hol Chan Marine Reserve on Ambergris Caye, Belize.
 This program was established 18 years ago by Professors Allen Curran (Geosciences), Paulette Peckol (Biological Sciences), and Susan Etheredge (Education and Child Studies).
-It is currently led by Professor David Smith (Biological Sciences and Environmental Science and Policy) and Dr. Denise Lello (Research Associate in Biological Sciences).
-Coral Reef Ed-Ventures is designed to teach the local youth of San Pedro about marine science and conservation.
+It is currently led by Professor David Smith (Biological Sciences and Environmental Science and Policy) and Dr. Denise Lello (Research Associate in Biological Sciences and Environmental Science and Policy).
 Coral Reef Ed-Ventures program began with two Smith student teachers and a few children.
 Currently a team of six Smith student teachers engage over seventy kids in two education camps!